syncs-usyd/syncs-constitution/constitution.rst

    2. A Treasurer
    3. A Secretary
    4. A Social Events Coordinator
-   5. A Branding Manager
+   5. A Design Director
-   6. A Marketing Manager
+   6. A Marketing Director
    7. An Industry Liaison
-   8. A Systems Administrator
+   8. A Development Lead
    9. A Technology Events Coordinator; and
    10. Up to a further ten Executive Members, comprising:

       1. An additional Social Events Coordinator
       2. Two additional Industry Liaisons
       3. An additional Technology Events Coordinator
-      4. An additional Systems Administrator
+      4. Two additional Development Leads
       5. An Undergraduate Representative
       6. A Postgraduate Representative
       7. A First Year Representative
       8. An International Student Representative
       9. A Diversity Representative

+2. Subject to the ACNC Governance Standards, there will be a subset of the Executive that will serve as the official committee of Responsible Persons governing the Society in its capacity as a charity organisation, comprising of:

+   1. the two Co-presidents

+   2. the Treasurer

+   3. the Secretary

-2. Subject to the University of Sydney Act 1989, the Student Association Policy 2020 of the University, the Student Association Procedures 2021 of the University and any resolution passed by the Society in General Meeting, the Executive:
+3. Subject to the University of Sydney Act 1989, the Student Association Policy 2020 of the University, the Student Association Procedures 2021 of the University and any resolution passed by the Society in General Meeting, the Executive:

    1. is to control and manage the affairs of the Society;